QuentinAmbard/avrilog/avrilog-server/README.md

     vim $SERVER_HOME application.conf

+create a log4j file with your configuration (sample at the root of the project)

+    vim $SERVER_HOME log4j.properties

+-XX:OnOutOfMemoryError=kill -9
 ##Monitoring
 At least a primitive java process monitoring might be a good idea, for example with shinken and jstat http://exchange.nagios.org/directory/Plugins/Java-Applications-and-Servers/check_jstat/details